After the election, we need more bridge builders and fewer slick marketeers…

 The modes of thought of men, the whole outlook on affairs, the grouping of parties, all have encountered violent and tremendous change in the deluge of the world.
 The integrity of their quarrel is one of the few institutions that have been unaltered in the cataclysm which has swept the world.”

 As the rest of Northern Ireland moves on into an era of democratic competition, the west and south (where Sinn Fein are dominant) remains stuck in a fantasy that unification will come if only Catholics can attain a majority.
-And it never comes.
+Yet it never comes.

 In this belief they are aided by the fact this political line has been adopted by a large proportion of mainstream media figures as the approved narrative.
 It is accepted, even by English friends who take a close interest in the world, as inevitable.